ofirpress/ofirpress.github.io/about.md

 permalink: /about/
 ---

 I am a postdoc at Princeton's [PLI](https://pli.princeton.edu/).
-If you are a PhD/Master's/Undergraduate student at Princeton or a PhD student at a different university, and you'd like to work with me, please email me.
+I build tough benchmarks for LMs and then I get the LMs to solve them.

 Check out my [YouTube channel](https://www.youtube.com/@ofirpress/videos) for videos that explain my research and language modeling in general.